 Our editorial team is now offering professional critiques of written work.
-Whether you’d like feedback on your short piece, a 5,000-word story or your entire book, we’ve got you covered.
-Whatever length your work is, we’ll read it closely and deliver:
+Whether you’d like feedback on your short essay, a robust 5,000-word reported story, or your entire book, we have you covered.
+We’ll read your work closely and deliver feedback in a 4-part process:

 A memo outlining our overall feedback, thoughts and suggested changes.